 Mashya Restaurant Is a Great Place For an Amazing Breakfast

 Mashya Restaurant is located on the entrance floor of the Mendele Street Hotel on Mendele Mocher Sforim Street, one of the most charming hotels in Tel Aviv.
-The hotel is located one minute from the of the Best Beaches of Tel Aviv in the center of the lively Tel Aviv entertainment; galleries.
-Quite a few hotels offer outside guests those who do not stay at the hotel the option of having breakfast/brunch in the hotel dining room for a fee.
+The hotel is located one minute from the Best Beaches of Tel Aviv in the center of the lively Tel Aviv entertainment; galleries.
+Quite a few hotels offer outside guests who do not stay at the hotel the option of having breakfast/brunch in the hotel dining room for a fee.

 Best Things to Do in Tel Aviv: Carmel Food Market